The Sumatran Orangutans

-The Sumatran orangutans (Pongo abelii) are rarer and smaller than the Bornean relatives, have lighter hair and a longer beard.
-Today there are approximately only around 6.600 left in the wild, most of them in the provinces of Aceh and North Sumatra.
+Sumatran and Tapanuli orangutans are found only on the Indonesian island of Sumatra.
+With just over 14,000 Sumatran orangutans, and approximately 800 Tapanuli orangutans individuals left in the wild, both species are in critical danger of extinction.
 The expansion of oil palm plantations into fragile Eco-systems is the most acute threat to their survival.
-But also illegal logging and pet trade add to their declining population.
+But illegal logging of timber and pet trade also add to their decline.

-Orangutans spend most of their lives in the tops of the trees and climb from branch to branch.
-They can make several kilometers per day, looking for food and making a new nest each night in a tree for sleeping, only coming together for minimal social interaction.
+Orangutans are arguably the most intelligent of the great apes and one of our closest relatives.
+They spend most of their lives in the tops of the trees and climb from branch to branch.
+Orangutans can make several kilometres per day, looking for food and making a new nest each night in a tree for sleeping, only coming together for minimal social interaction.
 Their diet generally consists of vegetarian items and insects.
-This great apes prefer leaves and fruits including figs and jack fruits, but they also often eat bird eggs, small vertebrates, termites or ants.
+These great apes prefer leaves and fruits including figs and jack fruit, but they also often eat bird eggs, small vertebrates, termites or ants.